 Pros Of Nuclear Energy

 - Clean Energy Source With Low To No Greenhouse Gases During Operation – Compared to coal, gas, and other electric-generating plants.
 According to the Nuclear Energy Institute (NEI), nuclear energy produces more clean-air energy than any other source.
 It produces 62 percent of all emission-free electricity in the United States.
 The large clouds you see leaving the smoke stacks are nothing more than vaporized water.
 Wind energy produces about the same greenhouse gas emissions as nuclear, and solar power produces four times more GHGs than nuclear in total (dailymaverick.co.za)

 - Incredibly High Fuel To Power Output Ratio – It has the capacity to meet city and industrial needs with just one reactor.
 A relatively small amount of uranium can be used to fuel a 1000 Megawatts electric plant, providing enough electricity to power a city of about half a million people.
 Renewable sources, such as solar and wind, provide only enough power to meet residential or office needs.
 They don’t yet have the capacity of nuclear to handle large-scale power needs, especially in the manufacturing world

-- Produce Inexpensive Electricity When Operational – cheaper than gas, coal, or any other fossil fuel plants.
+- Produces Inexpensive Electricity When Operational In Some Countries– cheaper than gas, coal, or any other fossil fuel plants.
 Uranium is also a fairly cheap fuel source

 - Over Lifetime, Nuclear Recoups Costs – the costs to make a nuclear plant can be high, but over the lifetime of a plant, costs are almost always recouped back

 - A Nuclear Plant Has A Decent Lifecycle – average lifecycle of a nuclear power plant is around 40-60 years – around the same as a coal plant (54 years average)

 - Doesn’t Rely On Fossil Fuels – so it’s not affected by the unpredictability of oil and gas costs.
 We won’t be depleting the Earth’s supply of resources nearly as quickly.
 Nuclear power requires much less fuel to produce a higher amount of energy.